-A107.
-The auditor's understanding of each of the components of the entity's system of internal control provides a preliminary understanding of how the entity identifies business risks relevant to financial reporting and how it responds to them.
-It may also influence the auditor's identification and assessment of the risks of material misstatement in different ways (see paragraph A94).
+- A111.
+The auditor's understanding and evaluation of the components of the entity's system of internal control required by this SAS provides a preliminary understanding of how the entity identifies business risks relevant to financial reporting and how it responds to them.
+It may also influence the auditor's identification and assessment of the risks of material misstatement in different ways (see paragraph A96).
 The auditor's identification and assessment of the risks of material misstatement assists the auditor in designing and performing further audit procedures, including any plans to test the operating effectiveness of controls.
-Examples follow:

-- The auditor's understanding of the entity's control environment, the entity's risk assessment process, and the entity's process to monitor controls components is more likely to affect the identification and assessment of risks of material misstatement at the financial statement level. - The auditor's understanding of the entity's information system and communication, and the entity's control activities component, is more likely to affect the identification and assessment of risks of material misstatement at the assertion level.
+Examples follow: - The auditor's understanding of the entity's control environment, the entity's risk assessment process, and the entity's process to monitor controls components is more likely to affect the identification and assessment of risks of material misstatement at the financial statement level. - The auditor's understanding of the entity's information system and communication, and the entity's control activities component, is more likely to affect the identification and assessment of risks of material misstatement at the assertion level.